Public servants express 'zero faith' in Phoenix damages claims process after long waits | CBC News

 "If I did not go to my [MP], my file wouldn't have been actioned … I have zero faith.
 And from what I have experienced, I'm going to have to keep putting pressure on."

-Howard Blinn, who used to work with the Canadian Coast Guard in Halifax, says Phoenix issues have haunted him since 2016.
+Howard Blinn, who used to work with the Canadian Coast Guard in Halifax, said Phoenix issues have haunted him since 2016.

 He applied for damages in December and is still waiting.